boyter/boyter.org/content/posts/how-i-built-my-own-index-for-searchcode.md

 Also stop words, which are the words you don't index because they aren't that useful.
 There aren't really any stop words in code... well I guess maybe import statements?
 Things that would normally be stop words such as `for and or not` are actually pretty useful to search for.
 Also the repetition of patterns means you end up with enormous term lists for common terms.

+One way to get around the above is to index ngrams.
+This is how Google Code Search worked back in the day.
+However this technique has a few downsides.
+The first is you end up with really long posting lists.
+This also produces a lot of false positive matches which need to be filtered out.
+However the advantage is you can then use use those ngrams to provide some level of regular expression search on top which can be useful.

 Anyway in short, while sphinx/manticore or whatever you favorite choice is are excellent, I really want build my own index.
 Honestly mostly because of the technical challenge and how fun it should be.
 Secondly because I think I cam improve on how searchcode works with that deep level integration.
 Lastly because I doubt I will ever get to work on a large scale web index (its just too expensive to do yourself these days, and I doubt Google nor Microsoft are that interested in me personally) and this gets me close to living that dream.

 Also on occasion I get something like this, which is the manticore/sphinx process going a little crazy due to some search running in the system.